Prom: History

 Proms worked their way down incrementally from college gatherings to high school extravaganzas.
 In the early 20th century, prom was a simple tea dance where high school seniors wore their Sunday best.
 In the 1920s and 1930s, prom expanded into an annual class banquet where students wore party clothes and danced afterward.
 As Americans gained more money and leisure time in the 1950s, proms became more extravagant and elaborate, bearing similarity to today's proms.
 The high school gym may have been an acceptable setting for sophomore dances, but junior prom and senior balls gradually moved to hotel ballrooms and country clubs.
 Competition blossomed, as teens strove to have the best dress, the best mode of transportation, and the best-looking date.
 Competition for the prom court also intensified, as the designation of prom queen became an important distinction of popularity.
 Prom became the pinnacle event of a high school student's social life.

 Today, prom continues to be a notable event in the social climate of high schools.
 Popular movies and novels attest to the importance of prom themes, prom dates, and prom queens.
 In some areas, the traditions of prom are not as rigid as they used to be, with many students attending as individuals or in groups instead of as couples.
 In 1975, U.S. First Daughter Susan Ford held her prom in the East Room of the White House.

 Attire

-A woman pinning a boutonnière on her prom date.
+A girl pinning a boutonnière on her prom date in 2011.

 Traditionally, boys dress in black or white formal wear, often tuxedos regardless of the time of the event, sometimes paired with ties or bow ties with vests or cummerbunds, in some cases in colors matching their date's dress.

 Traditionally, girls wear dresses or evening gowns and adorn themselves with ladies' jewelry such as earrings and a necklace.
 Traditionally, girls wear perfume and make-up such as eyeshadow, lipstick, mascara, and blush.
 Girls also traditionally wear a corsage, given to them by their dates, and girls give boys matching boutonnières to be worn on their lapels.

 By the 2000s, the clothes girls wear to prom have become more revealing due to the influence of celebrities and the mass media.